Hazelwize/Hazelwize/README.md

 - 👋 Hi, I’m @Hazelwize
-- 👀 I like to build full stack web applications.
+- 👀 I like to build full stack web applications with a focus on accessibility and OOP.
-- 🌱 I speak HTML, CSS, and JavaScript.
+- 🌱 I speak HTML, CSS, JavaScript, Node, MangoDB, React, React Native, PostgreSQL
+-

 <!---